shangguanxiaomei/Tetris/README.md

 - [All kinds of game statistics](#All-kinds-of-game-statistics)

 # Fully functional game with two game modes
-Includes all the functionality of the game, such as new game, pausing, resuming...
+Includes all the functionality of the game, such as new game, pausing, resuming...<br>
 Has two different game modes: solo and VS AI, AI levels can be adjusted.
 <br><br>
 <img width="500px" src="https://github.com/shangguanxiaomei/Imageshare/raw/master/20200804%20Project/Tetris1.png" align="center" alt="GitHub Readme Stats" />